christophd/christophd.github.io/_posts/2010-08-13-testng-groups.md

 ---
-layout: post
-title: Citrus and TestNG groups
+title: "Citrus and TestNG groups"
+categories:
+  - Blog
 ---

 TestNG groups add great flexibility to the Citrus test execution.
 We are able to divide all tests into several groups reaching a sophisticated seperation of concerns in our test setup.
 As an example I want to classify some of my functional Citrus tests as "long-running".
 These tests may not apply to continuous execution every time I package my project.
 Instead of this I want to set up a scheduled integration build to execute those long-running tests in a time schedule.